sundararajan-rajendr/SONiC/doc/mgmt/SONiC_Management_Framework_WatermarkTelemetryInterval.md

 # Watermark Telemetry
-Watermark telemetry interval support in management framework.
+Watermark telemetry interval support in management framework.The watermark telemetry interval has nothing to do with telemetry sample/heart-beat intervals.
+This is sampling interval for QOS watermark pcket/queue counters

 # High Level Design Document
 #### Rev 0.1